|Group:||Terriers (Group 2)|

 |Phone:||0403 210 590|

-Background The Bull Terrier is one of the oldest terrier breeds indigenous to England.
-The Bull Terrier was originally bred for combat with dogs and other animals, a sport that was permissible in England in the 1800s.
-Since the late 1800s the Bull Terrier has been bred as a companion dog.
+The Bull Terrier is of the oldest terrier breeds indigenous to England.
+The Bull Terrier was bred for combat with other dogs and animals during the early 1800’s from the bulldog and various terriers.
+However, since the late 1800s, when these blood sports were banned, the Bull Terrier has been bred as a companion dog.

-Average Lifespan When considering a dog, please realise that you are taking it on for its lifetime.
-Bull Terriers live to 11 - 13 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 11 to 13 years.

-Care Requirements A Bull Terrier sheds all year round, and some people are irritated by the course hairs.
-Bull Terriers are natural sun-bakers and care should be taken that they are protected from the sun.
-A Bull Terrier requires a securely fenced, average to large sized backyard and it will take exception to being chained or tied up.
-The breed requires a considerable amount of human companionship.
+Smooth coated, Bull Terriers shed all year round, and some people are irritated by the coarse hairs.
+They are natural sun-bakers and care should be taken that they are protected from the sun as they will get sunburned.
+A Bull Terrier requires a securely fenced, average to large sized backyard, The breed requires a considerable amount of human companionship, total involvement with the family activities at home and regular walks on lead.
+You cannot overestimate the power or determination of a Bull Terrier.